 - Then, click on “Advanced” – found in the bottom-right corner.
 Make sure to check the box for “Send all traffic over VPN connection” to avoid any leaks.
 Confirm your decision, also check the box for “Show VPN status in menu bar.”

 That’s it!
 You’re now free to connect to your newly created VPN connection.
-This can be done by doing to System Preferences > Network, or by clicking on the newly created menu bar icon.
+This can be done by going to System Preferences > Network or clicking on the newly created menu bar icon.
 Repeat the same procedure to disconnect once you no longer need your VPN.

-Good to Know: As you can see, macOS allows you to add three types of VPN connections manually.
+As you can see, macOS allows you to add three types of VPN connections.
 These are L2TP/IPsec, Cisco IPSec, and IKEv2.
-All of these are secure, but you should go for OpenVPN if you need the best protection for your data.
+All of these are secure, but you should go with OpenVPN if you need the best protection for your data.
 You can get OpenVPN by following the methods explained above and below this segment.

-Method #3: Use a Third-Party macOS VPN App (Tunnelblick)
+Method #3: Set Up a VPN on Mac Using a Third-Party VPN App (Tunnelblick)

-- First, you need to download corresponding OVPN files from your VPN provider (and gather other information along the way).
-So, if you’re an ExpressVPN user, simply login to your account panel on the VPN’s website, then click on “Set Up Other Devices” and select “Manual Configuration” on the new page that should appear now.
+- First, download corresponding OVPN files from your VPN service (and gather other information along the way).
+If you’re an ExpressVPN user, log-in to your account on the VPN’s website, then click on “Set Up Other Devices” and select “Manual Configuration.”

 - Now, check out the right side of that page.
 This is where you’ll see your OpenVPN username and password, along with OVPN files.
 So, download OVPN files of those servers that you plan on using.